alienator88/Pearcleaner/README.md

 # Pearcleaner

-### Project Status:
+### Project Status: On Hold
-> As you may have noticed, there haven't been recent updates made to the app and I wanted to provide some details.
+> As you may have noticed, development on the app has basically stopped since end of 2025, so I wanted to provide some context.
-> I have a full time job on the side, but most recently I took a break for the holidays and right after that I joined a friend who is starting a SaaS company.
-For now, I just legitimately don't have any spare time to work on my open-source apps.
-Once things slow down in the future and I have more free time, I'll get back to tackling the submitted issues/requests.
-If anybody has Swift/SwiftUI experience and wants to work on the existing issues meanwhile, feel free to submit PRs and I'll review/approve as I can.
-Thank you!
+>
+> Between a new job, joining a friend who is building a SaaS company, and other life priorities, I no longer have the time needed to actively maintain or continue development on the project.
+>
+> Another major reason is that I previously relied on my work MacBook for development.
+After changing jobs, I no longer have access to a Mac device that I can use for personal development work, which means I’m currently unable to build, test, or release updates for the app.
+>
+> Because of that, issue responses, feature work, PR reviews, and new releases are effectively on hold indefinitely for now.
+>
+> The project is not abandoned entirely, and I’d still like to return to it someday if circumstances change.
+For now though, I want to be transparent that active development is no longer possible on my end.
+>
+> Thank you to everyone who has used the app, reported issues, submitted ideas, or contributed.
+I genuinely appreciate all of the support the project has received.

 <br>